 Let us consider n number of capacitors connected in series as shown.

 Here, we apply V volts across the series combination of capacitors.
 Then we consider the current i is flowing through the capacitors.
 Again, the current through any capacitor is the rate of change of electrical charge in respect of time.
 So, we can write,

 The current i is the same through all capacitors in series.
-Therefore, the final charge across each capacitor is the same.
-And say this is Q. Again, we know that
+Therefore, the final charge across each capacitor is the same and say it is Q. Again, we know that

-Here we can consider that voltage developed across capacitor C1 is V1.
-These same across capacitor C2 is V2.
-Similarly, across capacitor C3 it is V3.
+Here, we can consider that the voltage developed across the capacitor C1 is V1.
+The same across the capacitor C2 is V2.
+Similarly, the voltage across the capacitor C3 is V3.
 Lastly, the voltage across the capacitor Cn is Vn.
-Therefore, we can write the applied voltage as,
+Therefore, we can write the expression of the applied voltage as,

 Now, we consider the capacitance of the entire series combination is Ce.
 Hence we can write,

-This is because the current ( i=dq/dt) through the series combination is nothing but the current flowing the individual capacitors.
-So, the final charge of the entire series capacitor is also Q.
+This is because, the current ( i=dq/dt) flowing through the series combination is nothing but the current flowing the individual capacitors.
+So, the final charge of the entire series capacitors is also Q.

 Finally, we can write,